-For more in-depth information, we recommend the books from Riccardo Gucci and Claudio Cantini, Louise Ferguson and G. Steven Sibbett, and from Paul Vossen, listed in our Sources below.
+For more in-depth information, we recommend the books from Riccardo Gucci and Claudio Cantini, G. Steven Sibbett and Louise Ferguson, and from Paul Vossen, listed in our Sources below.

 Olive trees store most of their energy in their leaves, and unlike deciduous trees, do not show much response to pruning.
 Pruning that removes large amounts of foliage can stunt olive trees just like summer pruning which removes leaves on a deciduous tree.
 The removal of too many leaves and shoots can drastically reduce the availability of assimilates in young plants with small photosynthetic area.
 Moreover, severe pruning of young trees decreases the shoot to root ratio and induces a strong vegetative response that delays the onset of production.

 Consequently, olive growers do not prune their trees very much or at all for the first four or five years.
 This has been demonstrated to allow trees to come into production two to three years earlier, and with a better yield, than if they were extensively trained at a young age.

 There can, however, be specific reasons to prune during the training phase: to eliminate water sprouts and suckers; to balance the development of the different canopy sectors; to avoid overcrossing of shoots; to reduce competition between lateral shoots and the main axis; to stimulate the emergence of lateral shoots at a particular point of the main stem; to remove lateral shoots from the basal part of the trunk in single trunk systems.